Habib Galhia

 Habib Galhia (حبيب قلحية, May 14, 1941 – December 25, 2011) was a Tunisian boxer, who won the bronze medal in the men's Light Welterweight (67 kg) category at the 1964 Summer Olympics in Tokyo, Japan.
 He was the first Tunisian to win an Olympic medal.

-Habib participated also in 1968 Summer Olympics in Mexico City and he finished the competition in the rank 17T.
+Habib was the flag bearer for Tunisia in the opening ceremony and also competed at the 1968 Summer Olympics in Mexico City where he finished with the rank of 17T.

 1964 Olympic results

 Below is the record of Habib Galhia, a Tunisian light welterweight boxer who competed at the 1964 Tokyo Olympics: